 - 1. Shut down your operating system, remove any media (diskettes, CDs, or tapes) from the drives, and turn off all attached devices and the computer. - 2.
 Unplug all power cords from electrical outlets. - 3.
 Disconnect all cables attached to the computer.
 This includes power cords, input/output (I/O) cables, and any other cables that are connected to the computer. - 4.
-Remove the two screws at the rear of the left side cover and slide the cover to the rear to remove.
+Press the cover-release button on the left side cover and remove the cover.